sparcopen/infrastructure/_drafts/template.md

 #  - joe
 #  - nick
 featured: true # This will make it turn up at the top of threads
+homepage_latest: true # This will add it to the homepage’s "Latest Analysis" section

 # FOR LINK ONLY POSTS
 link: https://sparcopen.org/news/2020/qa-cengage-mcgraw-hill-merger-one-year-and-counting/ # If you're doing a link only post, put the link here.
 Otherwise, delete this.